Please select a partnership to see additional information:

 As set out below in the 7 Golden Rules of information sharing practitioners must ensure that the information shared is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely

-In some circumstances, it may be appropriate to obtain consent to share data but it is important to note that the GDPR sets a high standard for consent which is specific, time limited and can be withdrawn (in which case the information would have to be deleted).
+In some circumstances, it may be appropriate to obtain consent to share data but it is important to note that the UK GDPR sets a high standard for consent which is specific, time limited and can be withdrawn (in which case the information would have to be deleted).

-‘Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018’ [hyperlink https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf] provides detailed guidance, consistent with GDPR, to those involved in safeguarding children.
+‘Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018’ [hyperlink https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf] provides detailed guidance, consistent with UK GDPR, to those involved in safeguarding children.

 Seven golden rules to sharing information:

-- Remember that the General Data Protection Regulation (GDPR), UK Data Protection Act 2018 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately.
+- Remember that the UK General Data Protection Regulation (GDPR), UK Data Protection Act 2018 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately.

 - Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so.